Hubert Opperman

-Australian cycling career
+Early life

+Opperman was born on 29 May 1904 in Rochester, Victoria.
+He was the eldest of five children born to Bertha (née Reddie) and Adolphus Samuel Ferdinand Oppermann.
+His parents were both born in Victoria, with his father of German descent.

-Opperman was born in Rochester, Victoria in 1904 of British-German descent.
-His father, Adolphus Samuel Ferdinand Oppermann, had worked as a butcher, miner, timber-cutter and coach driver.
+Opperman's father had worked as a butcher, miner, timber-cutter and coach driver.
 Hubert, the eldest of five children, learned as a child to plough with six horses and to ride bareback.
 He attended several schools and delivered Post Office telegrams by bicycle.

 Some time following Hubert's birth, his parents moved to Western Australia, along with his uncle Albert Oppermann and his father's cousins August, Emil and Hugo Oppermann.
 (Hubert's grandfather, Otto Friedrich Oppermann, was one of three brothers who migrated to South Australia as miners in the 1850s; two brothers remained in South Australia, while Otto came to Victoria).

 Hubert's sister Winifred was born in Western Australia in 1907; after that the family moved back to Victoria where Hubert's twin siblings Bertha Ellen and Otto Alexander were born in 1910, followed by younger brother Bruce some years later.
 Bruce also became a competitive cyclist, and won several regional races in Victoria.
 It is not known when, or why, Hubert anglicised his surname and dropped one 'n' from its end.

+Opperman attended schools in Baillieston, Ten Mile and Benalla.
+His father enlisted in the Australian Army in World War I and he was sent to live with his paternal grandmother in Melbourne, where he completed his education in Glen Iris.
+He left school at the age of 14.